wultra/networking-apple/README.md

 - `httpStatusCode` - If the error is a networking error, this property will provide the HTTP status code of the error.
 - `httpUrlResponse` - If the error is a networking error, this will hold the original HTTP response that was received from the backend.
 - `restApiError` - If the error is a "well-known" API error, it will be filled here.
 For all available codes follow [the source code](https://github.com/wultra/networking-apple/blob/develop/Sources/WultraPowerauthNetworking/WPNBaseNetworkingObjects.swift#L130#docucheck-keep-link).
-- `networkIsNotReachable` - Convenience property, informs about a state where the network is not available (based on the error type).
+- `networkIsNotReachable` - Convenience property, informs about a state where the network is unavailable (based on the error type).
 - `networkConnectionIsNotTrusted` - Convenience property, informs about a TLS error.
 - `powerAuthErrorResponse` - If the error was caused by the PowerAuth error, you can retrieve it here.
 - `powerAuthRestApiErrorCode` - If the error was caused by the PowerAuth error, the error code of the original error will be available here.